Firoz-Thapa/Plant_Monitoring_System/README.md

 # 🌱 Plant Monitoring System

 The **Plant Monitoring System** is an IoT solution designed to monitor the health of plants by collecting environmental data such as soil moisture.
-This system ensures efficient plant care by providing real-time data visualization and actionable insights.
+This system ensures efficient plant care by providing real-time data visualization.

 ## 🛠️ Key Features